Factory And Plant Workers

 The unexpected death of any individual is difficult to accept, much less that of a hard-working breadwinner whose income is relied upon by his or her family.
-For many blue collar workers, putting food on the table or keeping a roof over their children’s heads can be a daily struggle.
+For many factory and plant workers, putting food on the table or keeping a roof over their children’s heads can be a daily struggle.

-As a workers’ comp death benefit law firm, the Law Offices of Jonathan F. Marshall is dedicated to helping families who have lost a loved one as a result of a tragic on-the-job factory floor accident.
+As a workers’ comp death benefits law firm, New Jersey Workers Compensation Lawyer of JFM Law is dedicated to helping families who have lost a loved one as a result of a tragic on-the-job factory floor accident.
 Our skilled team of workers’ compensation lawyers is trained to assist surviving spouses and dependent children when it comes to filing death claims.

 Following the unexpected death of a spouse or parent while at work, families of the victim are often left wondering how they will make ends meet.
 A sudden death not only brings grief and deep sorrow to the survivors, but financial burdens can also quickly mount.
 In addition to funeral and burial costs, extensive doctor and hospital charges for treatment prior to a loved one’s passing are one of the potentially devastating financial burdens that families must deal with in the wake of a fatal on-the-job accident.

 Factory Floor Accidental Deaths

 As skilled legal professionals, our team of highly trained New Jersey workers’ compensation lawyers can help guide your family through the claims process, as well as assist with any third-party lawsuits that may also be required.
 Our experience with survival claim cases can help alleviate some of the financial burden associated with the accidental death of a wage earner following a fatal on-the-job accident.